conneroisu/sugar-rush/README.md

 -   [ ] Renaming of files hooks into actions inside of Obsidian so that plugins can readjust the links to and from a file.
 -   [ ] Cross-Directory Actions

 ## Developing

+### How the Plugin Works

+Currently, the plugin keeps trake of files

 ### Core Plugin Development